-As can be seen from the analysis above, contracted spend continues to improve with 99.7% of procurement spend from contracts.
-A very small proportion of spend is classified as non contracted.
-This represents spend with suppliers who are not on our published contracts register.
-An analysis of this is provided in 2.1.2.
+As can be seen from the analysis above, contracted spend continues to be very high with 99.4% of procurement spend from contracts.
+A very small proportion of spend is classified as non-contracted.
+This represents spend with suppliers where there is no contract in place and an analysis of this is provided in 2.1.2.